 1799 by George EDWARDS and Catharine PAGE (twin of sister Catharine) - married 1789 in Wolverhampton.
 Too late.
 John had no child named Catharine.1799 John EDWARDS and Rebecca.
 John and Rebecca PARKES married in 1792.
 Too late.1800 by John and Lucy (FAWDRY).
 This baptism can be ruled out as Lucy mentions her deceased son John in her 1823 will.

 A possible christening for John Edwards is on 31 Jan 1794 at St Martin, Birmingham, by John and Sarah EDWARDS.
 They also christened a daughter Sarah Ann on 29 Jun 1792, who died of 'decline' and was buried on 13 Nov 1792.
 This John was a plater of metals, money lender and property developer.
 He was issued a game certificate in 1794 and 1798 [Aris' Gazette 29 Sep 1794 and 10 Sep 1798].
-He died in 1803 when John was 8 leaving a will naming his wife and children, Elizabeth, Thomas .
+He died in 1803 when John was 8 leaving a will naming his wife and his children.

 The couple had several children, but confusingly, another John and Sarah EDWARDS were also raising a family at the time time and place.
 The following children were baptized by a John and Sarah EDWARDS in Birmingham, all at St Martin in the Bull Ring: